metaDAOproject/JTD-docs/docs/team.md

 Proph3t is the creator of the Meta-DAO.
 You can learn more about him [here](https://metaproph3t.github.io/) and his motivation [here](https://metaproph3t.github.io/posts/why_do_the_thing).

-## Who will contribute to the Meta-DAO?
+## Who contributes to the Meta-DAO?

 Anyone who wants to.
 There are no backdoor mechanisms that allow Proph3t or anyone else to gatekeep proposals.
 There is no 'Meta-DAO Foundation' or 'Meta-DAO Labs.'